-It’s like tapping someone on the shoulder saying, “Hey, check this out!”
-Bulk SMS is just that—sending one message to a bunch of people at once through some handy software.
+Bulk SMS is sending one message to several people at once through some handy software.
 We’re talking dozens, hundreds, even thousands of contacts, all pinged in seconds.

-Why’s it a big deal?
+Why is it a big deal?
 98% of texts get opened, and 95% are read in under three minutes.
-Emails wish they had that kind of clout—20-30% open rates if you’re lucky.
+Emails wish they had that kind of clout, but the average email open rate is only 42.35%.

 I saw it myself with Jen.
-We texted 500 customers about a flash sale, and her shop was buzzing by lunchtime.
+We texted 500 customers about the flash sale, and her shop was buzzing by lunchtime.
 She had sold out of cupcakes and muffins.
-True story.

 Free Bulk SMS—Too Good to Be True?